-Salisbury steak is a classic American dish with tender and favorable seasoned patties and served with brown gravy over mashed potatoes or noodles.
-Comfort food from out of the past.
+Old-fashioned Salisbury steak is a classic American comfort food with tender seasoned patties and served with rich brown onion gravy (or mushroom gravy) over mashed potatoes or noodles.
+Salisbury steak like grandma would make in the 50s—unlike TV dinners.

-This is another request by my wife, but this time, she even remembered the recipe for Salisbury steak and gravy she made, but details like exact measurements were missing.
-We both had the same vision.
+This recipe is another request by my wife, but this time, she even remembered the recipe for Salisbury steak and gravy she made, but details like exact measurements were missing.
+We both had the same vision and used Pioneer Woman Salisbury Steak Meatballs to fill in our memory.
+We give it an A++.

 🥣Ingredients